msracver/Flow-Guided-Feature-Aggregation/README.md

 # Flow-Guided Feature Aggregation for Video Object Detection

-This repository is implemented by [Yuqing Zhu](https://github.com/jeremy43), [Shuhao Fu](https://github.com/howardmumu), [Xizhou Zhu](https://github.com/einsiedler0408), when they are interns at MSRA.
+This repository is implemented by [Yuqing Zhu](https://github.com/jeremy43), [Shuhao Fu](https://github.com/howardmumu), and [Xizhou Zhu](https://github.com/einsiedler0408), when they are interns at MSRA.

 ## Introduction